SAIS-S2S-Technology/Roadmap/Roadmap.md

 SAIS.Technology S2S is built around student-to-student (S2S) learning model and draws on a distributed set of tools.
 Our work is dedicated to continously finding better solutions to one problem: transfering a complex, technical subject to graduate students who have no background in the field and limited time to read up on the fundamentals.

 Rather than being a constraint, this problem works as the engine of SAIS.Technology S2S -- it enables and validates our educational model.
 Why?
 The environment we operate in -- defined by low resources, little time and a steep learning curve -- requires us to pursue the adaptive workflows of software developement.
 We believe that experience with these workflows facilitates adapting to technological advancements more broadly.
-Here's how:
+Here's how we strive to engage adaptive developer workflows:

 We do not start the semester with a finished, unified educational product such as a lecture.
 Instead, we provide students with a set of prototypes that will evolve from basic functionality to a tailored, useful product as the semester progresses and -- on a longer horizon -- as SAIS.Technology S2S grows over time.

 We priotize that students participating in our programming workshops build a minimum viable product fast -- outline a short memo on testing machine learning algorithms, modify a bot playing an online strategy game --,'ship' that product by presenting it in a professional context, improve based on feedback and iterate the process.

-Importantly, there is no clear distinction between teaching and learning in this process -- and there shouldn't be as the ability to collaborate horizontally is our most valuable ressource.
+There is no clear distinction between teaching and learning in this process -- and there shouldn't be as the ability to collaborate horizontally is our most valuable ressource.

 We see our 'products' as a set of tools.
 They should be used as needed and re-build along the way.
-There are three groups of tools -- Awareness, Adaption and Advancement.
+There are three groups of tools --awareness, adaption and advancement.

 ### Awareness